infracost/infracost-azure-devops/examples/terraform-cloud-enterprise/README.md

       - bash: infracost breakdown --path=examples/terraform-cloud-enterprise/code --format=json --out-file=/tmp/infracost.json
         displayName: Run Infracost
         env:
-          # the following env vars are required so that Infracost can work with the Terraform Cloud remote state/execution.
+          # The following env vars are required so that Infracost can work with the Terraform Cloud remote state/execution.
           INFRACOST_TERRAFORM_CLOUD_TOKEN: $(tfcToken)
-          # if you are using a terraform cloud enterprise instance configure the below with your host name.
+          # If you are using a Terraform Cloud Enterprise instance configure the below with your host name.
           INFRACOST_TERRAFORM_CLOUD_HOST: "app.terraform.io"

       - task: InfracostComment@0